3PB's specialist family law barrister Hamish Dunlop authors Divorce for a modern age: The divorce, dissolution and separation bill [HL] 2019-21.

 Acting for a Wife in her claim for financial provision from Husband.
 Although the parties themselves had modest assets, Wife was defending Husband’s attack on a family trust in which she had an interest: both in relation to income (until her father’s death) and thereafter capital.
 The Trust was valued at £3.5M.

-Financial Provision on Divorce.
-Parties own and Husband operated a successful general trading business from a site in Oxfordshire.
+Financial Provision on Divorce before Roberts J. Parties own and Husband operated a successful general trading business from a site in Oxfordshire.
 The parties thereby acquired and retained a portfolio of UK investment properties.
 Value of assets = c.£14M.
 Husband disposed of a number of the properties into offshore trusts which Wife is attacking.
 The Oxfordshire business site is currently under development for residential housing and there are complicated tax issues.

 Applications for: a declaration of paternity and relief under Schedule 1 of the Children Act 1989.
 Representing a UK resident mother in her applications against a Dubai- based businessman father.
-Father was extremely wealthy and chose not to disclose his assets, running a ‘millionaires defence’.
+Father was extremely wealthy and ran a millionaires’ defence.
 The case involved issues of: jurisdiction and the extent to which a previous agreement reached by the parties should be binding on them.

 D-C and ors v The Personal Representatives of N-C (2013)